HDLahlou/robotics_final_project/README.md

 - `q` has an array four `successors` in the order of north, east, south, and west.
 Each successor is intialized as `-1`.

 - `check_north` checks if the robot can go north from `q`.
 The cell at `[2][2]` in the grid image has a successor to its north and its east, as indicated by the blue arrows.
 If the robot is not blocked by a wall, create a temporary cell equal to the `Cell` north of of `q`, and set `q` as its parent.
 Calculate the temporary cell's value of `g`, `h`, and `f`.
-Lastly, if this temporary cell is not blocked by light (TODO explanation), set the north succssor of this cell equal to `temp_cell`.
+Lastly, if this temporary cell is not blocked by light, we set the north succssor of this cell equal to `temp_cell`.
+We determine this by looking at the provided values in `blocked_by_light` and seeing if it any of the entries within the list match the currently observed cell.
 Otherwise, the successor remains equal to `-1`.

 - Repeat this process for the other directions with the functions `check_east`, `check_south`, and `check_west`.